Training for Professionals

 Radix Institute Training Program for Professionals –

-There are three aspects to the training program, all essential.
-The first is experiential work: the trainee must, open emotionally, experience the process deeply, gain self-understanding and have grown significantly as a consequence.
-The second is conceptual, technical knowledge: the trainee must come to understand the work well and become familiar with relevant books and articles.
+When working toward Certification as a Radix practitioner, there are three essential aspects to the certification training program.
+The first is experiential work: the trainee learns to open emotionally, experience the process deeply, gain self-understanding and have grown significantly as a consequence.
+The second is conceptual, technical knowledge: the trainee learns to understand the work well and become familiar with relevant literature.
 The third is practice teaching, developing the skills to apply his knowledge.
-Occasionally, outside work i.e., work other than Radix work, is sometimes expected.
-Each trainee must maintain two notebooks corresponding to these aspects of training.
-The first documents his personal growth.
-The second serves as a reference manual for teaching techniques.
+Through the course of training, a trainee documents his or her personal growth, and develops a manual for teaching techniques.

 Radix Education is both a powerful growth program in its own right, or a powerful adjunct to the practice of psychotherapy or even other body-oriented disciplines.
 Radix neo-Reichian techniques can enhance verbal psychotherapy, whether individual or group, or such body oriented disciplines as Rolfing, Alexander, and Feldenkrais.
 Thus psychiatrists, psychologists, clinical social workers, marriage and family counselors, dance therapists, holistic health practitioners, chiropractors and massage therapists have all found training in Radix of great value to themselves and their clients.

-Because we have no formal education requirements for admission into training, it may appear attractive for the wrong reasons to those who have never completed formal schooling.
-Those who lack the necessary self-discipline to apply themselves to a difficult long-range objective should not apply.
-The training program is hard and requires the development of conceptual understanding through study, as well as the mastery and understanding of subtle techniques.
+Because we have no formal education requirements for admission into training, people who enter the certification training program should understand that it is necessary to have the self-discipline to apply oneself to a difficult long-range objective.
+The training program is difficult and requires the development of conceptual understanding through study, as well as the mastery and understanding of subtle techniques.
 Written work is required, and exams are structured in to the program.
 However, the central criterion for success in the program is the development of a high level of skill in working with clients.